 }

-This function stores the last directory you where at and on closing vifm directs you right there.
-The alias, r, well yeah, that is because I got used to it from my time using Ranger, and I did not want to change it, but you might use another alias obviously.
-Save it and reload your shell, either by closing and reopening the terminal or by running zsh.
-I will just use zsh from now on, if you use another shell, just replace that.
+, well yeah, that is because I got used to it from my time using Ranger, and I did not want to change it, but you might use another alias obviously.

-Now let’s type in our alias r and enter.
+and enter.
 Navigate to your prettiest directory and quit.
 And tadaa, you exit to the terminal exactly where you were.
 Great improvement right ?
-Another way to achieve this is by using the command :shell, which would make it easier to automate, but then you startup a lot of shells inside of each other and that gets messy!

-By the way, if you are lazy like me: check out the bottom of the vifmrc:
+By the way, if you are lazy like me: check out the bottom of the vifmrc

 " Sample mappings